About the Children's Laureate

 - Professor Kim Reynolds - University of Newcastle

-Who funds/supports the Children's Laureate?
+Who funds/supports the Waterstones Children's Laureate?

-How can I contact the Children's Laureate?
+How can I send letters to the Children's Laureate?

 If you would like to write to the Children's Laureate, you can send correspondence to:

 How can I invite the Children's Laureate to visit my school, library or festival?